ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

  ## Assignment Overview
 In this assignment, you are required to develop a short project plan for your software engineering project.
 This plan should provide a clear and concise overview of how you intend to execute the project.
 The final project plan must be submitted in the designated Dropbox on *Moodle* by **25th August**.

+The project plan should be a well-structured document and should not exceed 10 pages in practice.
+However, in your project plan report, make sure all topics are thoroughly covered, as there are *no page limitations*.

 ## Assignment Requirements

 ### 1. Project Overview